benjamin-s-hobbs/reading-notes/401readings/401-Read01-StrategicPolicyDevelopment.md

       * Interviews
       * Review submitted materials

+## SOC 2 Documentation Framework (Pyramid & the "3Ps")

+1. FOUNDATION - Security **Policies** ***"WHAT*** you do"

+ * Policies govern the behavior of employees, vendors, contractors, etc. to meet security requirements.

+ * General policies included in a SOC 2 audit include:

+    * Information Security Policy
+    * Access Control Policy
+    * Password Policy
+    * Change Management Policy
+    * Risk Assessment and Mitigation Policy
+    * Incident Response Policy
+    * Logging and Monitoring Policy
+    * Vendor Management Policy
+    * Data Classification Policy
+    * Acceptable Use Policy
+    * Information, Software and System Backup Policy
+    * Business Continuity and Disaster Recovery Plan

+2. EXECUTION -  Security **Procedures** ***"HOW*** you do it"

+* Procedures demonstrate how your policies work operationally, e.g. what steps you take in response to key events to manage data.

+* They describe how the business adheres to policies that they've set.

+* Policies should be general enough that procedures can have some latitude to be adjusted without changing the policy.
+Major changes would necessitate a change in policy.

+3. **PROOF** - Supporting Documentation "Proof you ***DID*** it"

+* Supporting Documentation demonstrates adherence to policies and procedures.

 ## Questions for Understanding

 1. How would you convince your future company to pursue SOC2 compliance?
+* SaaS?

 2. What are the five SOC2 Trust Principles?
 * Security